The amount of money you can withdraw from your company increases due to budget changes.

 Again if a company is owned with your spouse, these amounts can be doubled.

-You can of course take more from your company but extra dividends will give you a higher tax bill, you may also pay extra tax if your household is in receipt of child benefit.
+You can of course take more from your company but extra dividends, salary or benefits will give you a higher tax bill, you may also pay extra tax if your household is in receipt of child benefit.

 Please contact us if you would like us to prepare a calculation for you based on your individual circumstances.